Callee84/sourdough/README.md

 # Project 1 - Sourdough Bread - HTML & CSS Portfolio.

 So for my first project I choosed to work with subject quite close to heart - bread or more exactly sourdough bread.
-The site, in all its simplicity, is designed as a simple (maybe not bakingwise) "getting started"- site with sourdough beaking.
+The site, in all its simplicity, is designed as a simple (maybe not bakingwise) "getting started"- site with sourdough baking.

 ![Multi Device Demo](assets/images-readme/sourdough-mockup.png)